projectkerberus/terraform-kerberus-argocd/examples/basic/README.md

 # Basic Example

-A very simple and basic example with fake data.
+A very simple example with fake data.

 ## Usage